mbaske/robot-ants/README.md

 To give the agent some feedback after every step, we set proportional rewards for its

 * movement towards (positive) or away from (negative) the target
-* distance from the target - a frequent penalty compelling the robot to reach its goal as fast as possible
+* distance from the target - a small penalty compelling the robot to reach its goal as fast as possible

 **First Steps**